lillian-zhao/67336_Lab1/README.md

 ## Step 3: Set Up Local Folder

 Create a folder on your computer to store all your future labs for 67-336.
-Create a sub-folder for lab 01.

-Open a Terminal window at this folder by cd-ing into it (refer to this: https://gist.github.com/bradtraversy/cc180de0edee05075a6139e42d5f28ce) and run the following command to initialize the local Git repository:
+Create a sub-folder for Lab 01.
+Open a Terminal window at this folder (lab1 folder) by cd-ing into it [Basic Git Commits](https://gist.github.com/bradtraversy/cc180de0edee05075a6139e42d5f28ce) and run the following command to initialize the local Git repository:

 ```bash
 git init